Cmastris/ecommerce-pern-app/README.md

 ### Cart and checkout
-Authenticated visitors can manage their cart (add & remove products) and then check out.
-All of these actions modify product actual and/or available stock count in the database to prevent orders exceeding stock count for any given item.
+Authenticated visitors can add items to their cart, remove items from in their cart, and check out.
+These actions modify database stock counts (actual and available) to prevent orders exceeding stock.

-The checkout process includes payment integration via Stripe Checkout (test mode).
+The checkout process includes (test mode) payment integration via Stripe Checkout.
 Several API calls are used to create a pending order, establish a payment session, and ultimately confirm the order.
 Database transactions are used to ensure that data (e.g. stock counts) is only modified if all related queries are successful.

 ![Stripe Checkout integration](/readme-images/checkout.png)